 There are 2 types of headaches:

-- Secondary headaches are caused by a health problem
+- Secondary headaches.
+Secondary headaches are caused by an underlying health problem.

-Migraines and tension-type headaches are the 2 most common types of primary headaches that children get.
-When your child has these headaches often, they might be called chronic headaches.
+The 2 most common types of primary headaches that children get are migraine disease and tension-type headaches.
+When your child has these headaches for more than 15 days per month, they might be called chronic daily headaches.

-A migraine can last from 1 to 72 hours (3 days).
-Migraines can get worse when your child is active.
+Migraine attacks can last from 2 hours to 72 hours (3 days).
+Migraine attacks can get worse when your child is active.

 - not feel hungry